Andres Barrios Fernandez

 This paper uses a large-scale RCT to evaluate in a unified setting---i.e., Chile---a low-touch and a high-touch intervention designed to help high school senior students to make informed choices about their postsecondary education trajectories.
 In line with previous research, we find that providing information alone improves students' understanding of the higher education system but does not make a difference in their probability of applying to or enrolling in college.
 In contrast, providing information and mentoring increases students' probability of registering and taking the college admission exam by 12.8 percentage points, of applying for funding by 10.3 percentage points, and of enrolling in higher education by 8 percentage points.
 The increase in higher education enrollment is similarly explained by an increase in attendance to universities and to vocational higher education institutions.
 The design of the RCT also allows us to study spillovers of the mentoring program on the classmates and friends of treated students.
 We find evidence of strong social spillovers.
 Despite not finding evidence of social learning among classmates of treated students---i.e., they do not improve their understanding of the higher education system---they become 5.1 percentage points more likely to register and 5 percentage points more likely to actually take the college admission exam.
 Nevertheless, they do not become more likely to apply for funding or to university, and as a result, we do not find evidence of them becoming more likely to enroll in higher education.
 In contrast, close friends of treated students do improve their understanding of the higher education system and become 5 percentage points more likely to apply to university and 4 percentage points more likely to enroll in higher education.
 These results suggest that social spillovers can multiply the effect of policies designed to expand access to higher education and that they can be used to improve the cost efficiency of college-going interventions.

-with Adam Altjmed, Aspacia Bizopoulou, Martti Kaila, Christopher Neilson, Sebastián Otero, and Xiaoyang Ye
+with saac Ahimbisibwe, Adam Altjmed, Georgy Artemov, Aspasia Bizopoulou, Martti Kaila, Jin-Tan Liu, Rigissa Megalokonomou, José Montalbán, Christopher Neilson, Jintao Sun, Sebastián Otero, and Xiaoyang Ye

-Direct and Indirect Effects of Armative Action in University Admissions
+Direct and Indirect Effects of Affirmative Action in University Admissions

 with Carolina Allende-Labbé and Jorge Rodríguez